 - free monthly webinar or online discussion session.

 - advice and support for yourself and others in your organisation.

 - opportunities to take part in collaborative activities with other gardens, arboreta and horticultural organisations around the world.

-During the COVID-19 lockdown, PlantNetwork is providing further support to member gardens and professional horticulturists – particularly horticultural staff who have been furloughed.
-Although furloughed staff might not be able to work or engage with their work, they are still permitted to undertake training related to their employment.
-All members can:
+During the COVID-19 lockdown, PlantNetwork provided further support to member gardens and professional horticulturists – particularly horticultural staff who were furloughed.
+All members were invited to:

 Each year, PlantNetwork organises an annual conference which focuses on a topical or emerging theme and aims to give horticulturists a platform to discuss the latest thinking within that topic, provide access to leading authorities, and an opportunity to explore practical considerations.
 In 2019, the conference theme was ‘climate change’.
 In 2020, we collaborated with Sibbaldia and the Royal Botanic Garden Edinburgh on ‘Promoting Excellence in Horticulture‘, an online conference.

 One day events

 A number of training and information days are organised each year.
 These days are informed by our membership, with members suggesting topics of relevance or importance.
 All training days focus on upskilling participants, providing a range of resources, examples and approaches that can be applied back in each participant’s garden/collection.

 We encourage and support special interest groups.
 Members are invited to join the PlantNetwork groups: the PlantNetwork Tree Forum, PlantNetwork Glasshouse Forum and PlantNetwork Plant Records Group.
 At least one event per year is organised for each group, allowing more specialist topics to be addressed and enabling members to meet others working in often specialised areas.
 Suggestions for other special interest groups are always welcomed.